 KPI’s and Data Dashboard Design

 Data continues to drive innovation and efficient workflow practices across all areas of business.
-As networks proliferate and communication speeds accelerate, organizations need to leverage their data in order to create real value.
+As networks proliferate and communication speeds accelerate, organizations need to leverage their data to create real value.

 Regardless of what you do or where you do it, the ability to do interesting things with your data is more important than ever.